dutch-erik/ha_p2000/README.md

 A Home Assistant integration for live P2000 emergency alerts, powered by [AlarmeringDroid](https://beta.alarmeringdroid.nl/).

 P2000 is the Dutch paging network for emergency services.
-This integration lets you track alerts in your area and build automations around them, get a push notifications when the fire brigade is dispatched to your street, or a TTS announcement when a Lifeliner is inbound.
+This integration lets you track alerts in your area and build automations around them — think push notifications when the fire brigade is dispatched to your street, or a TTS announcement when a Lifeliner is inbound.

 ## Features